zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
+    //  This class has draft methods, which may change over time.
+They are not
+    //  in stable releases, by default.
+Use --enable-drafts to enable.
     //  Receive C string from socket.
 Caller must free returned string using
     //  zstr_free().
 Returns NULL if the context is being terminated or the
     //  process was interrupted.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT char *
         zstr_recv (void *source);